Sound Mind, Broken Body.....What is ALS?

 - Ankle, feet, and leg swelling

 Muscles are affected.
-However, it doesn't affect the senses (smell, taste, hearing, sight, or touch), bladder or bowel functions or even the ability to think or reason.
-Thus, separating mind and body.
+However, it doesn't affect the senses (smell, taste, hearing, sight, or touch), bladder or bowel functions or even the ability to think or reason, therefore, separating mind and body.

 There is no cure for ALS.
 In recent years, they have discovered a drug treatment for ALS.
 However, it only prolongs the person's life.
 The drug can't stop the disease, and doesn't reverse the damage already done.
 The drug only controls the symptoms.